About This Project

-We will be inserting exogenous DNA into primary bone marrow cells to increase the expression of EPO, which drives erythropoiesis, the process of differentiation of stem cells into mature red blood cells.
+We will be manipulating genomic DNA in primary stem cells.
 Based on previous research, we also need to construct a special device to grow the cells, which consists of an atmospherically controlled incubator with horizontally turning bottles where the cells can grow.
-We are also using special growth medium, IMDM, which has been shown to provide the best growth result for bone marrow cells.
+We are also using special growth medium, IMDM, which has been shown to provide the best growth result for hematopoietic stem cells.
 Throughout the experiment, we will be using analytical fluorescent assays to measure relevant protein levels to determine the effects of our genetic modifications.

-The bioreactor, the special apparatus which can culture bone marrow stem cells, can be built in about a month.
-Beginning in September, once all of the required materials have been bought and built, we will take about a week to grow the cells to appropriate densities and transfect the cells with exogenous DNA.
+The bioreactor, the special apparatus which can culture stem cells, can be built in about a month.
+Beginning in September, once all of the required materials have been bought and built, we will take about a week to grow the cells to appropriate densities and transfect the cells.
 Measuring fluorescence in each the cells will then take just over two weeks.
 We can then finish data analysis in less than a week and complete the entire project in a month.

 Jun 26, 2019

 Build bioreactor and have ordered all relevant materials

 Sep 07, 2019